leogiovanni/laravel-challenge/readme.md

 Configure the database access
 Access the database.php file in App/config and change de user and password.

-* if you don't see a vendor folder, access the project folder in the terminal and run (requirement: composer)
+If you don't see a vendor folder, access the project folder in the terminal and run (requirement: composer)
 - comporser dump-autoload

 To run the system